 Fulbright Buddy Program

-The Fulbright Buddy program is a program run by the association in co-operation with the Fulbright Finland Foundation.
+The Association runs the Fulbright Buddy program in co-operation with the Fulbright Finland Foundation.
 The program seeks to connect Fulbright Finland alumni living in Finland with arriving U.S. grantees to encourage intercultural exchange and mutual understanding.
-The buddy program provides new arriving U.S. grantees a local community member to provide answers and solutions to basic questions regarding the grantees stay in Finland.
+The buddy program provides newly arriving U.S. grantees a local community member to provide answers and solutions to basic questions regarding the grantees' stay in Finland.
 The Fulbright buddies are motivated Fulbright Finland alumni who are devoted in helping the U.S. grantees adjust to life in Finland and share their love for the country.

 The Buddy Program aims to: